CharlieDigital/chrlschn/src/content/blog/2026/mcp-is-dead-long-live-mcp.md

 #### CLI Tools in the Training Dataset

-First is that for CLI utilities *in the models' training dataset* like `jq`, `curl`, `git`, `grep`, `psql`,  `aws`, `s3`, `gcloud`, etc. benefit tremendously from the underlying models already having encountered *innumerable examples* of how to use these tools.
+First is that CLI utilities *in the models' training dataset* like `jq`, `curl`, `git`, `grep`, `psql`,  `aws`, `s3`, `gcloud`, etc. benefit tremendously from the underlying models already having encountered *innumerable examples* of how to use these tools.
 Because of this, the agent does not need additional instruction, schemas (not true when calling custom REST APIs, though), or context on how to use these tools; it can simply one-shot the tool in many cases.
 This can be a significant savings over MCP because in MCP, the tools must be declared up front in the `tools/list` response.

-For CLI tools that will already be in the agents training dataset, ***absolutely*** always prefer them over MCP.
+For CLI tools that will already be in the agents training dataset, ***absolutely*** always prefer them over MCP (for custom REST APIs, that's a "maybe").

 However, this is *not* true of a custom, bespoke CLI tool.
 The LLM has no way of knowing which CLI to use and how it should use it...unless each tool is listed with a description *somewhere* either in `AGENTS|CLAUDE.md` or a `README.md`.
 You *must* provide the LLM some instruction on how and when to use a bespoke CLI tool that it has never seen before.

 It is possible to point it to a directory called `/cli-tools` and rely on descriptive naming to have the agent pick and choose the tool, but anyone that works with agents day in and day out already knows that agents are often not very good at this without more explicit instructions.
+It will make mistakes and you will have to update your `AGENTS|CLAUDE.md` or other docs somewhere and fill it with more and more descriptions each time you find the agent misbehaving with your bespoke CLI tools.

-Aside from that, even with a tool like `curl`, any token savings are lost the moment the agent has to understand a bespoke OpenAPI schema to correctly call the API since the entire OpenAPI schema may need to be loaded into context or extensive examples given to the agent in context to instruct it on how to use it.
-Oops.
+Aside from that, even with a tool like `curl`, any token savings are lost the moment the agent has to understand a bespoke OpenAPI schema to correctly call the API since the entire OpenAPI schema may need to be loaded into context or extensive examples given to the agent in context to instruct it on how to use it.  *Oops*; there goes all of your hyped up context savings.

 #### Progressive Context Consumption